 Students with early classes may not have time to eat breakfast in the dining hall.
 But with a personal blender, they can whip up a smoothie and drink it on-the-go.
-The Hamilton Beach Single Serve Blender 51101, $20, was a good, not great, performer in our smoothie test.
-But it comes with a travel lid, which makes it easy to carry to class without spilling your drink.
+The Ninja Nutri Ninja Pro, $90, was a good, not great, performer in our smoothie test and aced our purée test.
+It comes with a travel lid, which makes it easy to carry to class without spilling your drink.

 Tip: Blend two cups of any kind of frozen fruit with a cup of skim milk, one banana, and two spoons of peanut butter for a quick and healthy breakfast.

 Full blender Ratings and recommendations.